harl00/AIinHealthcare/docs/curriculum/section-4-synthesis/week-12-integration-positioning.md

 ## Assessment 3: Capstone Project

 Due this week.
-See [Assessment 3 Brief](../../assessments/assessment-3-capstone.md) for full details.
+See [Assessment 3 Brief](../../assessments/assessment-3-capstone/) for details.

 ---